lino-framework/book/docs/about/ui.rst

 collection of *out-of-the-box* user interfaces.
 You can write a Lino application once and then deploy it via different interfaces.

 That said, there is currently indeed only one realistic choice for the user interface, the one based on ExtJS.
-Lino applications "look like" those you can see at :doc:`/demos`.
+Lino applications "look like" those you can see at the `Demo sites <http://www.lino-framework.org/demos.html>`__ page.

 The qualitiy of this user interface is *admittedly less* than what people are used to get on big web applications where hundreds of